 The Christmas star decorations in this post are very easy to make, and can be a quick win whether you are crafty or not.
 If you are making them with children then almost all ages can join in, although supervision may be required when using scissors.
 These stars are also versatile to use.
 They could be hung on your tree, from door handles or fashioned in to a garland.
 You can use the same method to make other shapes such as baubles, trees, candy canes or present boxes.
 You could even use different shapes for other celebrations – decorative birthday balloons, Easter eggs or felt daffodils would all look lovely.

 What you will need:

 On the paper draw out two stars – one large one smaller.
-If you’re short on time or not a fan of drawing free hand then by all means find a template online and print it out (I happily confess that I did this!).
+If you’re short on time or not a fan of drawing free hand then you might choose to find a suitable shape online and print a template out .

 Cut the paper stars out and discard the remaining paper (when I say discard, you probably have enough to put back in a craft box and if not, don’t forget to recycle 😉 )

 Draw around the stars on the cardboard and cut out the cardboard shapes.
 Put the paper stars to one side.

 Using the larger star draw around it on the reverse of a piece of self adhesive felt, repeat this so you have two stars drawn out.
 Cut the tip of one of the cardboard points off once you have drawn around the star twice.